AnshulSood11/Loghouse/README.md

 ## Distribute Loghouse

-Since there's a hardware limitation on the size of data we can store on a single server, at some point the only option is to add more servers to host our Loghouse service.
+Since there's a hardware limitation on the size of data we can store on a single server, at some point the only option is to add more servers to host this Loghouse service.
 With the addition of nodes, challenges of server-to-server Service discovery, Replication, Consensus and Load Balancing arise, which are tackled as follows: